taylorwood/taylorwood.github.io/_posts/2018-05-02-graal-clojure.md

 tags:   graalvm clojure native
 ---

-With the recent release of GraalVM it's now possible to compile programs ahead-of-time into a native executable for JVM-based languages.
-Along with this comes pretty radical implications with regard to startup time, artifact size, runtime performance, etc. Read [Jan Stępień's article](https://www.innoq.com/en/blog/native-clojure-and-graalvm/) first for more information.
-This post demonstrates the same idea, but directly on macOS rather than within a Linux container.
+[GraalVM](http://www.graalvm.org) makes it possible to compile JVM-based programs ahead-of-time into a native executable, with significant improvements to startup time, resource usage, etc.
+This post will demonstrate a CLI tool written in Clojure and compiled to a native binary, and compare its performance to the JVM-based version.

-_**Update 2018-05-25:** I created a simple Leiningen plugin [`lein-native-image`](https://github.com/taylorwood/lein-native-image) that uses GraalVM's `native-image` with a project as described below.
-I also created a tool [`clj.native-image`](https://github.com/taylorwood/clj.native-image) for projects using deps.edn._
+_**Update 2018-05-25:** I created a simple Leiningen plugin [`lein-native-image`](https://github.com/taylorwood/lein-native-image)
+to simplify `native-image` usage with Leiningen projects;
+its README has more up-to-date info and additional [example projects](https://github.com/taylorwood/lein-native-image/tree/master/examples).
+I created a similar tool [`clj.native-image`](https://github.com/taylorwood/clj.native-image) for use with deps.edn projects.
+This article was written beforehand and assumes neither is used._

+This approach is similar to [Jan Stępień's article](https://www.innoq.com/en/blog/native-clojure-and-graalvm/) but runs in macOS rather than within a Linux container.

-Similar to the linked article above, I'll create a simple command line utility program that converts JSON to EDN, starting with a minimal Leiningen `project.clj`:
+I'll create a simple command line utility program that converts JSON to EDN, starting with a minimal Leiningen `project.clj`:
 ```clojure
 (defproject jadensmith "0.1.0-SNAPSHOT"
   :dependencies [[org.clojure/clojure "1.9.0"]